People, farmers, industry and the environment in California depend on clean water to survive.

 Water quality in California is regulated by several state agencies, including the State Water Resources Control Board (State Water Board) and its nine regional boards – North Coast, San Francisco Bay, Central Coast, Los Angeles, Central Valley, Lahontan, Colorado River Basin, Santa Ana and San Diego.

 The State Water Board enforces clean water laws and administers the Clean Water Grant Program, which funds construction of wastewater treatment facilities.
-The State Water Board also issues general permits for municipalities and construction sites that try to prevent contaminants from those sources from entering municipal storm sewers.
+The State Water Board also issues general permits for municipalities and construction sites aimed at preventing contaminants from entering municipal storm sewers.

-The State Water Board’s updated Bay-Delta Water Quality Control Plan for the Lower San Joaquin River and Southern Delta is based on the premise of increased flows to improve water quality, but allows for reduced river flows on tributaries where stakeholders have reached voluntary agreements to pursue a combination of flow and non-flow measures that improve environmental conditions.
+The State Water Board’s updated Bay-Delta Water Quality Control Plan for the Lower San Joaquin River and Southern Delta is based on the premise that increased flows allowed to stay in the river rather than diverted for human use will improve water quality.
+But the plan also allows for reduced river flows on tributaries where stakeholders have reached voluntary agreements to pursue a combination of flow and non-flow measures that improve environmental conditions.

 Drinking Water Quality